dbrac/infra_as_code_pipelines/readme.md

 - CoreDNS Deployment: Installs and configures CoreDNS as a DNS server for the Kubernetes cluster.
 - DNS Record Management: Provides functionality for creating, updating, and deleting DNS records to manage domain names within the cluster.

 This project is designed to be extendable, with the ability to automate the build and configuration of any type of server.
-Future enhancements, such as a PostgreSQL "pipeline," are planned to further extend its capabilities, making it a flexible solution for a wide variety of infrastructure automation needs.
+Future enhancements, such as a PostgreSQL pipeline, are planned to further extend its capabilities, making it a flexible solution for a wide variety of infrastructure automation needs.

 ---